Discovering Data Structures: Nearest Neighbor Search and Beyond: Beyond Nearest Neighbor Search

 \section{Beyond Nearest Neighbor Search}

-Many other data structure problems beyond nearest neighbor search can be modeled by our framework.
-Here, we illustrate this broader applicability by applying the framework to the classical problem of \emph{frequency estimation}: a memory-constrained model observes a stream of elements, and is subsequently asked to approximate the number of times a query element has appeared \citep{cormode2005improved, cormode2010methods}.
-In Section~\ref{sec:future-applications} we describe several other data structure problems that the framework can be applied to.
+Next, we illustrate the broader applicability of the end-to-end learning paradigm by applying it to the classical problem of \emph{frequency estimation in the streaming setting}.
+We then describe several other problems in Section~\ref{sec:future-applications} that this paradigm can be applied to.